curationexperts-deprecated/ansible-hydra/README.md

-This ansible project was created by Data Curation Experts for the Chemical Heritage Foundation.
-It builds a production-style hydra head on an Ubuntu 14.04 Amazon EC2 instance.
+This Ansible project was created by Data Curation Experts for the Chemical Heritage Foundation.
+It builds a production-style Hydra head on an Ubuntu 14.04 Amazon EC2 instance.
 The encrypted files contain variables that apply only to CHF.

 Before you can use this project, you must [install Ansible](http://docs.ansible.com/intro_installation.html).